munishasharma/cypress/README.md

 # Folder structure:-

-Fixtures
+1) fixtures
-	config.json (configurations like reporting configurations is available) locators.json (Data Selectors will be available here) integration
+	a) config.json:- configurations like reporting configurations is available
+	b) locators.json:-Data Selectors will be available here
+2) integration
-	login.js ( test cases for Login Functionality) setting.js ( Test cases for setting)
+	a) login.jstest cases for Login Functionality)
+	b) setting.js ( Test cases for setting)
-plugins ( I don't have any plugin at the moment, but plugins will be available here) supports
+3) plugins ( I don't have any plugin at the moment, but plugins will be available here)
+4) supports
-	commands.js
+	a) commands.js
-	constants.js (Constants will be available here)
+	b) constants.js (Constants will be available here)
-	helperFile.js ( common functions to reuse will be available here)
+	c) helperFile.js ( common functions to reuse will be available here)